Joe Connolly (hurler): Inter-county

-Connolly first came to prominence on the inter-county scene with the Galway minor and under-21 teams, however, he enjoyed little success in these grades.
+Connolly first came to prominence on the inter-county scene with the Galway minor and under-21 teams but enjoyed little success in these grades.
 He made his senior championship debut on 18 July 1976 in a 3–12 to 3–9 All-Ireland quarter-final defeat of Kerry.

 After three years of penultimate stage defeats, Galway shocked four-in-a-row hopefuls Cork in the All-Ireland semi-final and qualified for an All-Ireland final showdown with Kilkenny in 1979.
-In one of the worst All-Ireland finals of the decade, Galway goalkeeper Séamus Shinnors had an absolute nightmare of a game.
-A 70-yards free by Liam "Chunky" O'Brien after just four minutes dipped, hit off Shinnors and ended up in the Galway net.
-Galway fought back and went two points up twelve minutes into the second half, however, they failed to score for the rest of the game.
-Four minutes before the end of the game another long-range free for Kilkenny ended up in the net behind Shinnors.
-It was a score which summed up the day for Connolly's side as Kilkenny went on to win by 2–12 to 1–8.
+Galway went two points up twelve minutes into the second half but failed to score for the rest of the game and lost 2–12 to 1–8.

-In 1980 Connolly was appointed captain as Galway defeated Kildare and Offaly to reach a second consecutive All-Ireland final.
-Munster champions Limerick provided the opposition on this occasion and an exciting championship decider followed.
-Bernie Forde and P. J. Molloy goals for Galway meant that the men from the west led by 2–7 to 1–5 at half-time. Éamonn Cregan single-handedly launched the Limerick counter-attack in the second-half.
-Over the course of the game he scored 2–7, including an overhead goal and a point in which he showed the ball to full-back Conor Hayes and nonchalantly drove the ball over the bar.
-It was not enough to stem the tide and Galway went on to win the game by 2–15 to 3–9.
-It was the county's first All-Ireland title since 1923 and the celebrations surpassed anything ever seen in Croke Park.
-It took Connolly ten minutes to reach the rostrum in the Hogan Stand to collect the Liam MacCarthy Cup, however, once there he delivered, in his native Irish, one of the most famous acceptance speeches of all-time.
+In 1980, Connolly was appointed captain as Galway defeated Kildare and Offaly to reach the final against Munster champions Limerick.
+The men from the west led by 2–7 to 1–5 at half-time.
+In all, Éamonn Cregan of Limerick scored 2–7 but Galway won 2–15 to 3–9.
+It was the county's first All-Ireland title since 1923.
+Due to the crowd celebrations on the pitch, it took Connolly ten minutes to reach the rostrum in the Hogan Stand to collect the Liam MacCarthy Cup; however, once there he delivered, in his native Irish, one of the most famous acceptance speeches of all-time.